-This week, we want to know who you think is the worst best friend EVER in YA lit.
-These bullies, backstabbers, and betrayers might be characters you love to hate– they’re so well-written, they seem to jump off the page (and you can only hope they don’t show up in your life).
-Vote for the worst best friend in the poll below or add your suggestion in the comments.Note: There is a poll embedded within this post, please visit the site to participate in this post's poll.
+This week, we’re revisiting a previous poll topic with a whole new set of options: we want your opinion on the coolest pet in YA lit.
+Which one would you want to take home for your very own?
+Vote in the poll below, or add your suggestions in the comments.Note: There is a poll embedded within this post, please visit the site to participate in this post's poll.

 Not signed up for YALSA’s 2014 Hub Reading Challenge?
 Read the official rules and sign up on the original post.
 Anything you’ve read since February 3 counts, so sign up now!

 Happy Spring (and happy May the Fourth for Star Wars fans)!
 While it has technically been Spring for some time, it is only just starting to feel consistently warm and pleasant where I am, so it is finally the perfect weather to grab a book and read outside.
 Finish up your Hub Reading Challenge books in the great outdoors or curled up by your favorite window.
 Even if you haven’t started yet, sign up now!
 There is still plenty of time to read 25 books before the end of the competition!